kaeedo/Scrutiny/README.md

 To actually run the test, call the `scrutinize` function with your entry state, config, and global state object. e.g.

     // Sample Global State.
-This can be anything, and all type GlobalState() =
+This can be anything, and all page states will receive the same instance type GlobalState() =
         member val IsSignedIn = false with get, set member val Username = "MyUsername" with get, set